We think we can all agree, this has to be one of the most comforting soups of all time. Not much argument there.

 - 2 tbsp unsalted butter

-- 1 onion chopped
+- 1 medium onion chopped

-- 1 cup carrot sliced
+- 1 cup carrot sliced, about 3 medium carrots

-- 2 celery ribs chopped
+- 3 celery ribs sliced

 - 1 tbsp fresh thyme chopped